ybezginova2016/DA_5_US_income_tax/README.md

-# income_tax
-The data is collected for different states in the US.
-It consists of several excel sheets: raw data of total income taxes collected, consumption rate per state, locations and tax codes.
-The dataset is poorly structured and in need of tidying up to improve its quality.
-Initial dataset is saved here: https://docs.google.com/spreadsheets/d/1JEhog1MXnOWxJGjfDhJ0BcpvE4bxUxF0cik08UR4EqI/edit?usp=sharing   Questions to answer during the research.
-1. Determine state which has the highest amount of taxes per person.
-2. Determine state with the third largest amount of collected taxes.
-3. Name region with the smallest value of sum of "Individual Income Taxes" and "Income Taxes" 4.
-Calculate percent changes of personal consumption expenditures between 2018 and 2020 for each state and determine state and year with highest change (example: Florida 2018/2019) 5.
-Determine Region with the highest average Personal Consumption Expenditures per person in 2020 6.
-Prepare a dashboard(s) in one of data visualization to present: 1) Amount of taxes collected per person in each state.
-2) Amount of taxes collected in each state.
-3) Breakdown of collected taxes (tax types).
-4) How value of personal consumption expenditures has changed in time.
-5) Ranking of regions based on average value of personal consumption expenditures per person.
+## 📊 Income Tax Analysis Project

+### Project Objective
+The objective of this project is to analyze income tax data from different states in the US to uncover trends and insights related to tax collection and personal consumption expenditures.
+The project will involve cleaning and organizing the dataset, performing calculations, and presenting the results through a dashboard.

+### Data
+The dataset is collected from various states in the US and consists of several Excel sheets containing:

+* Total Income Taxes Collected
+* Consumption Rate per State
+* Locations and Tax Codes

+The dataset is currently poorly structured and needs to be tidied up to improve its quality.
+The initial dataset is saved [here](https://docs.google.com/spreadsheets/d/1JEhog1MXnOWxJGjfDhJ0BcpvE4bxUxF0cik08UR4EqI/edit).

+### Research Questions
+During the research, the following questions will be answered:
+* Determine the state with the highest amount of taxes per person.
+* Identify the state with the third-largest amount of collected taxes.
+* Name the region with the smallest sum of "Individual Income Taxes" and "Income Taxes."
+* Calculate the percent changes in personal consumption expenditures between 2018 and 2020 for each state and identify the state and year with the highest change (e.g., Florida 2018/2019).
+* Determine the region with the highest average Personal Consumption Expenditures per person in 2020.

+#### Feedback
+Your comments and questions are very welcome at `ybezginova2021@gmail.com`.

+Best wishes,
+"""Yulia